Al Mayadeen English

 • President Donald Trump boards Air Force One, Sunday, July 13, 2025, in Newark, New Jersey, en route to Washington (AP)

-President Donald Trump boards Air Force One, Sunday, July 13, 2025, in Newark, New Jersey, en route to Washington (AP)
+President Donald Trump boards Air Force One, Sunday, July 13, 2025, in Newark, New Jersey, en route to Washington.
+(AP)

-Former US National Security Adviser John Bolton has cast doubt on President Donald Trump’s aspirations to earn a Nobel Peace Prize over the Ukraine-Russia conflict, saying the president’s recent policy shift undercuts the credibility of any peacemaking ambitions.
+Former US National Security Advisor John Bolton has cast doubt on President Donald Trump’s aspirations to earn a Nobel Peace Prize over the Ukraine-Russia conflict, saying the president’s recent policy shift undercuts the credibility of any peacemaking ambitions.

 In comments made to Newsweek on Monday, Bolton argued that Trump's latest move, allowing the delivery of both defensive and offensive weapons to Ukraine via NATO member states, undermines his stated goal of bringing an end to the war.